 Whatever you do, don't rush things.
 Don't even try to return to your old level of physical activity until:

-- You feel no pain in your leg when you walk, jog, sprint, or jump.
+- You feel no pain in your leg when you walk, then jog, then sprint, then finally jump

-If you start pushing yourself before the hamstring strain is healed, you could re-injure the hamstring and develop permanent muscle weakness.
+If you start pushing yourself before the hamstring strain is healed, you could re-injure the hamstring and develop permanent muscle dysfunction.